ajitsing/ajitsing.github.io/_posts/2025-08-10-performance-testing-with-grafana-k6.md

 - [Performance Test Thresholds Best Practices](https://k6.io/docs/using-k6/thresholds/)

 ---
-**Final Thought:** Performance isn’t a phase – it’s a **habit**. k6 lets you encode that habit as code, observable data, and enforceable standards.
+**Final Thought:** Performance isn’t a phase, it’s a **habit**. k6 lets you encode that habit as code, observable data, and enforceable standards.

 If you found this helpful, share it or adapt the snippets to your stack.
 Have a twist on these patterns?
 Drop a comment.